FreeClimbAPI/Node-Stream-A-Recording-Tutorial/README.md

-# Node - Stream Recording Tutorial
+# Node - Stream Recording How-To Guide

 This project serves as a guide to help you build an application with FreeClimb.
-View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/stream-a-recording#section-nodejs).
+View this how-to guide on [FreeClimb.com](https://docs.freeclimb.com/docs/stream-a-recording#section-nodejs).
 Specifically, the project will:

 - Create a file stream of a recorded file made by FreeClimb.
 Recordings are created when calls send a PerCL command to FreeClimb to record.
 They can be seen in the recordings tab in the dashboard.